Brighton railway disaster: Investigation and inquiry

-After a pastor's attempt to get a confession out of Boakes proved futile, the case started to shift blame away from the child.
-Furthermore, doubts of Jimmy's role grew as the railroad sleeper would have been too heavy for a boy his age to lift by himself.
-The case then changed, pointing responsibility to the engineer for excessive, as well as blaming the manufacturer for not putting a metal guard on the front of the train.
+After the local vicar’s attempt to get a confession out of Boakes proved futile, the case started to shift blame away from the child.
+Furthermore, doubts of Jimmy's role grew as the railway sleeper would have been too heavy for a boy his age to lift by himself.
+The case then changed, pointing responsibility to the driver for excessive speed, as well as blaming the manufacturer for not putting guard irons on the rear of the tender.

 The charges against Boakes were eventually dropped.
 Some historians suspect that the sleeper had been left on the tracks by careless railway workers.
-A year after the accident, Jimmy Boakes would die near the site of the accident after he was struck by lightning.
+A year to the day after the accident, and at the same location, Jimmy Boakes was struck by lightning and killed.